Experience of Nature and Environmental Learning

 Our work asks: How and where might we integrate the ecological materials of landscape to satisfy infrastructural demands?
 Can the "soft" materials of landscape serve to augment the structure and functioning of infrastructural systems in a way that ameliorates the negative consequences while improving the function and enhancing experience for the user?

-A major aim of our design work is to contribute to the overall network of ecologically significant city green spaces.
-It is not enough for us to see regenerative design work take place on one site.
+A major aim of our work at Roots First Design is to contribute to the overall network of ecologically significant city green spaces.
+It is not enough for us to see regenerative design take place on one site.
 We’re always envisioning how this integral site work can fit into spatial networks and systemic processes that reach across jurisdictions.
-This is a planning-scale endeavor that might transcend parcel boundaries and involve a complicated matrix of partners and political processes.
+This is a planning-scale endeavor that often transcends parcel boundaries and involves a complicated matrix of partners and political processes.